bglbrt/bglbrt.github.io/fr/enseignement.md

     * read [Gideon Lewis-Kraus’s article on the changes of AI on translation](https://www.nytimes.com/2016/12/14/magazine/the-great-ai-awakening.html)
     * read [Dylan Gurran’s article on the data collected by Google and Facebook](https://www.theguardian.com/commentisfree/2018/mar/28/all-the-data-facebook-google-has-on-you-privacy)
 * Further reading
     * Schneier, B. (2015).
-Data and Goliath: The hidden battles to collect your data and control your world
+Data and Goliath: The hidden battles to collect your data and control your world.
     * Andrejevic, M. (2014).
-Big data, big questions
+Big data, big questions.

 #### Lecture 7 - Internet governance and how to regulate AI